JennyTW/GetCleanDataProject/CodeBook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-###Collection of the raw data
+We use run_analysis.R to process the raw data in to tidy data set, containing 180 observations with 80 variables.

+### Raw data
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-###Use run_analysis.R to create the tidy datafile
+### Tidy data set
 https://github.com/JennyTW/GetCleanDataProject/blob/master/NewTidyData.txt

 ###Variables in the tidy dataset

-- SubjectID: 30 volunteers within an age bracket of 19-48 years.Its range is from 1 to 30.
+- V1     : SubjectID: 30 volunteers within an age bracket of 19-48 years.Its range is from 1 to 30.
-- Activity :WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+- V2     : Activity the person performed while wearing a smartphone on the waist.
+        1. WALKING
+        2. WALKING_UPSTAIRS
+        3. WALKING_DOWNSTAIRS
+        4. SITTING
+        5. STANDING
+        6. LAYING
-- Average of each measurements for each activity and each subject :
+- V3~V81 : Average of each feature measurement for each activity and each subject :

 [1] "tBodyAcc-mean()-X"               "tBodyAcc-mean()-Y"               "tBodyAcc-mean()-Z"
 [4] "tBodyAcc-std()-X"                "tBodyAcc-std()-Y"                "tBodyAcc-std()-Z"